Federal control of lighthouses, 1789

 Terrorist attacks on the U.S., 2001

 On 11 September 2001, terrorists from the Al Qaeda network hijacked four commercial aircraft, crashing two into the World Trade Center in New York and one into the Pentagon in Washington, DC (the fourth aircraft crashed around Shanksville, PA when passengers on board attempted to regain control of the aircraft from the terrorists).
 USCG units from Activities New York were among the first military units to respond in order to provide security and render assistance to those in need.
 In the aftermath of the terrorist attacks President George W. Bush proposed the creation of a new Cabinet-level agency, eventually named the Department of Homeland Security.
 The Coast Guard was foremost among the agencies slated to become a constituent of the new department.
 On 25 November 2002, President Bush signed HR 5005 creating the Department of Homeland Security.
 Soon after, Tom Ridge, former governor of Pennsylvania, was confirmed as the department's first Secretary.
-On 25 February 2003, Transportation Secretary, Norman Mineta transferred leadership of the U.S. Coast Guard to Secretary Ridge, formally recognizing the change in civilian leadership over the Coast Guard and ending the Coast Guard's almost 36 year term as a member of the Department of Transportation.
-As a result of the attacks, homeland security moves to the fore-front of the service's primary missions.
+On 25 February 2003, Transportation Secretary, Norman Mineta "symbolically" transferred leadership of the U.S. Coast Guard to Secretary Ridge, recognizing the change in civilian leadership over the Coast Guard and ending the Coast Guard's almost 36 year term as a member of the Department of Transportation.
+The transfer became official on 1 March 2003.
+As a result of the attacks, homeland security moved to the fore-front of the service's primary missions.

 Operation Iraqi Freedom, 2003